Talent-Development

 NRF Investigatorship

-The NRF Investigatorship provides opportunities for established, innovative and active scientists and researchers, in their mid-career, to pursue ground-breaking, high-risk research.
+The NRF Investigatorship provides opportunities for scientists and researchers to pursue ground-breaking, high-risk research.
 It is designed to support a small number of excellent Principal Investigators who have a track record of research achievements that identify them as leaders in their respective field(s) of research.

 • Funding Period: 5 years